Entropis Benchmark Suite

 Fail: BR stuck at single value OR never enters critical range

-Result: BR converges to 0.94-0.99 (PASS)
+Result: BR converges to critical range (PASS)

 Cascade Distribution